DenverArtMuseum/her-brush/content/artists.md

 Ōtagaki Rengetsu was a Buddhist nun and a major figure in Kyoto’s artistic circles, renowned for her *waka* poetry and ceramics.
 In her youth, she worked as a lady-in-waiting in the women’s quarters at Kameoka Castle, where she learned classical waka poetry and calligraphy.
 She took Pure Land Buddhist vows at age thirty-three after being widowed and losing all of her children.

 Rengetsu’s name was included in the *Heian jinbutsu shi* (Record of Heian [Kyoto] notables), and two volumes of her waka were published during her lifetime.
 She associated with many painters and sometimes inscribed her poems on their paintings.
-Examples of such joint creations (*gassaku*) include those done with Mori Kansai (1814–1894), Tomioka Tessai (1836–1924), and Wada Gesshin (1800–1870).
+Examples of such joint creations (*gassaku*) include those done with Mori Kansai (1814–1894), Tomioka Tessai (<span lang="ja">富岡鉄斎</span> 1836–1924), and Wada Gesshin (<span lang="ja">和田月心</span> 1800–1870).
 Midpoint in her career, Rengetsu began creating simple ceramic wares on which she either inscribed her poems with a brush or incised them with a stylus.
 Her wares were immensely popular in Kyoto, Edo (now Tokyo), and beyond.[^14]

 Although she took her original vows at a Pure Land temple, Rengetsu associated with clergy from various sects.
 In her later years, she moved into a small hut on the grounds of the Jinkōin temple northwest of Kyoto at the invitation of the chief priest, Wada Gesshin (also known as Gozan), where she lived until her death at age eighty-four.
 Over her decades-long career, she generated thousands of works of calligraphy, painting, and ceramics.[^15] It has been said that at the peak of her popularity in the late 1800s, most households in Kyoto owned at least one example of her work.[^16]